 Parashat Eikev: A Summary

-Moses warns us against idolatry and against self-righteousness.
-He then details our rebellions against God during the 40 years in the desert and the giving of the Second Tablets (Moses broke the first Tablets containing the Ten Commandments during the sin of the Golden Calf).
+Moshe warns us against idolatry (the definition of idolatry is the belief that anything other than G-d has power) and against self-righteousness (“Do not say because of my virtue that G-d brought me to occupy this land … but because of the wickedness of these nations that G-d is driving them out before you.”)
+He then details our rebellions against G-d during the 40 years in the desert and the giving of the Second Tablets (Moshe broke the first Tablets containing the Ten Commandments during the sin of the Golden Calf.)

-The Torah then answers a question that every human being has asked of himself: What does G-d want of you?
+The Torah then answers a question which every human being has asked of himself: What does G-d want of you?
 “Only that you remain in awe of G-d your Lord, so that you will follow all His paths and love Him, serving G-d your Lord with all your heart and with all your soul.
-You must keep G-d’s commandments and decrees […] so that all good will be yours” (Deuteronomy 10:12).
+You must keep G-d’s commandments and decrees … so that all good will be yours” (Deut.
+10:12).